NeeyiOla/Chinook_Music_Store_-SQL-/README.md

 | UnitPrice | --- | Price per unit of the track |
 | Quantity | --- | Quantity of tracks purchased in the invoice line |

+Relationship:
+- InvoiceId in the InvoiceLine table is a foreign key linked to the InvoiceId (primary key) in the Invoice table.
+- TrackId in the InvoiceLine table is a foreign key linked to the TrackId (primary key) in the Track table.

 **Invoice Table**

 | Column Name | Data Type | Description |